Persepolis, Iran, ca. 522–486 BC. OIM A24066. Photo: Anna Ressman.

 The Oriental Institute Achemenet Project

 The Oriental Institute of the University of Chicago has one of the largest collections of ancient Iranian objects in the Western Hemisphere, including particularly significant artifacts from the Achaemenid period (ca. 550–330 bc).
 These were obtained mostly through archaeological excavations performed by Oriental Institute archaeologists, most importantly at the site of Persepolis, one of the capitals of the Achaemenid Persian Empire.
 An archive of administrative records found at Persepolis, on study loan to the Oriental Institute from Iran, is being documented and digitized by the Persepolis Fortification Archive Project at the Oriental Institute.
-Now, through a partnership with the Achemenet Project in Paris, France, the Oriental Institute will provide online access to new images and documentation of the most significant parts of its Achaemenid period object collections, including seals and sealings, reliefs and sculpture, amulets, tableware, decorations and ornaments, etc. This is the primary goal of the Oriental Institute’s participation in the Achemenet Project, made possible through a grant from the Roshan Cultural Heritage Institute and matching support from the Oriental Institute of the University of Chicago.
+Now, through a partnership with the Achemenet Project in Paris, France, the Oriental Institute will provide online access to new images and documentation of the most significant parts of its Achaemenid period object collections, including seals and sealings, reliefs and sculpture, amulets, tableware, decorations and ornaments, etc. This is the primary goal of the Oriental Institute’s participation in the Achemenet Project, made possible through a grant (2014) from the Roshan Cultural Heritage Institute and matching support from the Oriental Institute of the University of Chicago.
 The American Friends of the Louvre is also a supporter of the project.
+The Oriental Institute Achemenet Project continues to be supported financially (2015) by the France Chicago Center and the Oriental Institute of the University of Chicago.
 The Achemenet Project is coordinated by the Musée du Louvre (Paris, France), Collège de France (Paris, France), and the team of the site www.achemenet.com (Paris, France).

 The Achaemenid Persian Empire was the largest of the empires of the ancient Near East.
 It extended from the Balkans and Egypt to India and Central Asia, and dominated these territories from the late sixth century until the late fourth century bc.
 The Oriental Institute has more than 2,600 objects produced sometime during this period in territories under Achaemenid rule (including objects from Turkey, the Levant, Egypt, Iraq, and Iran).
 More than 1,900 of these objects were found in Persepolis (near modern-day Shiraz, Fars province, Iran) during the Oriental Institute’s Persian Expedition, 1931-1939.